santhosh-sfw/training-html-css/README.md

-# training-html-css
+# Traning projects for HTML and CSS
-Repo for HTML and CSS training
+This repo contains training projects for HTML and css